ewolfe1/chronoNLP/setup.md

-# Using virtual environment to create a local Streamlit application
+# Using virtual environment to create local Streamlit application

-## Startup the environment
+## Venv

-### Venv
+*This method is also easier to use with Streamlit Sharing, as not all libraries are available in conda*

 Create the environment (first run only)